madyark/MS1-project/README.md

         1. Whether it is by using the navigation bar, the last link in orange of the 'Home' page call-to-action, the last link in black at the end of the 'Educate Yourself' page, or the orange link provided at the end of the 'Help Others' page, the user access the 'Spread the Word' page.

-        1. Once in the 'Spread the Word' page, the user can scroll down until they find the 'Reasons why talking about mental health matters' text which commences the 'Talking Mental Health Reasons' section of the page.
+        1. Once in the 'Spread the Word' page, the user can easily find the 'Talking Mental Health Reasons' section of the page.

         1. There the user will stumble across three different reasons on why talking about mental health matters, as well as full, detailed explanations behind the each of the reasons.